viniciusvasti/my-personal-website/posts/application-logging-correlation-id.md

 2021-02-23 13:52:12.364  INFO 39105 --- KafkaOrderReceivedProducer   : Success while publishing
 ```
 It's easy to follow this execution flow, but if it was running in a cluster, with several
-instances, receiving hundreds of requests for second, it would be very difficult to figure it out which order the last line (Success while publishing) is associated with.
+instances, receiving hundreds of requests per second, it would be very difficult to figure out which order the last line (Success while publishing) is associated with.

 ### The solution
-First thing is to intercept every request and set a CID (Correlation ID) if it's not provided by the client as an HTTP request header:
+The first thing is to intercept every request and set a CID (Correlation ID) if it's not provided by the client as an HTTP request header:

 ```java
 @Component